Yorkshire Terriers are a hugely popular breed.

 When it comes to obedience training, you need to show confident leadership.
 If you do it right, you will be surprised that yorkies are not too hard to train.

-Their short attention spans can be a problem, but if you keep training sessions short and remove all other distractions, they focus all their attention on learning, Then they learn very well.
+Their short attention spans can be a problem, but if you keep training sessions short and remove all other distractions, they focus all their attention on learning, then they learn very well.
+Try teaching yours some of the more popular tricks for Yorkies.

 The signature yorkie coat is the most famous physical attribute of a Yorkshire Terrier.
 As you might imagine, the yorkie coat needs grooming.